TanmayKQ/SE-Sem-3-OOP-Lab-SPPU/README.md

 # SE-Sem-3-OOP-Lab-SPPU

+GRP A

-Q1- Develop an object oriented program in C++ to create a database of student information system containing the following information: Name, Roll number, Class, division, Date of Birth, Blood group, Contact address, telephone number, driving license no. and other.
+Q3- Develop an object oriented program in C++ to create a database of student information system containing the following information: Name, Roll number, Class, division, Date of Birth, Blood group, Contact address, telephone number, driving license no. and other.
 Construct the database with suitable member functions for initializing and destroying the